UniversalDependencies/docs/_ru/dep/nsubj.md

 layout: relation
 title: 'nsubj'
 shortdef: 'nominal subject'
+udver: '2'
 ---

-A nominal subject is a NP which is the syntactic subject of a clause; in Russian, the phrase is in the Nominative [Case]().
+A nominal subject is a NP which is the syntactic subject of a clause; in Russian, the phrase is prototypically in the nominative [Case]().
+Under negation, the phrase can be in the genitive [Case]().
 (See [csubj]() for when the subject is clausal.
 See [nsubjpass]() and [csubjpass]() for when the subject is not the proto-agent argument due to valence changing operations.)
 The governor of the `nsubj` relation might not always be a verb: when the verb is a copular verb, the root of the clause is the complement of the copular verb, which can be an adjective or noun.